Gnosder/Gaming/Herald's of Gaxton/Session Notes.md

 24 8 22
 Alfie -- Bound AI, has the form of Edi (Mass Effect) Ghost Ship (Apache) - Alfie gave update, Alfie has optomized the adventure guild's delve into the MT.

+24 9 11
+Went back to the elves in the mountains at Brigant Coed, met Fasiel.
+Told about Nemeto Dunon and Osbiel and Mudon.
+-- center of town, Tended by Nidhel (doesn't like non-elves or Gaxton).
+Got map to Nemeto Dunon (waygate) from Mithrilion (gave him a map of the region) Caer Vanth
+Parthanar - Apprentice grove tender
+Osbiel - Elven Elder, 1500 years old, knows Tiamat and Gaul.